tioui/eiffel_game_lib/README.md

 ***

+* Execute the "compile_c_library.sh" script (from the "game" directory).
 * Create a project and add the libraries you need (".ecf" file) in the project.(You can use the EIFFEL_LIBRARY environment variable to add those libraries.
 For example: $EIFFEL_LIBRARY/contrib/library/game/game_core_lib/game_core_lib.ecf .

 Installation on Windows
 -----------------------

-* You must use an EiffelStudio 32 bits that use the MinGW compiler to work.
+* You must use an EiffelStudio 32 bits.
 If you don't have it already, install it.
 * Rename the "eiffel_game_lib" folder to "game".
 * You need to add the "game" library folder in the "contrib/library" folder of EiffelStudio.
 Normally, this folder is in "c:\Program Files\Eiffel Software\".
-* You need to add the Msys and MinGW bin directory in the system PATH variable (Both are in the EiffelStudio program sub directory)
 * You need to install the C libraries dependencies.
 To get them, download the file [https://github.com/downloads/tioui/eiffel_game_lib/C_lib_win.zip](https://github.com/downloads/tioui/eiffel_game_lib/C_lib_win.zip) .
 When you extract the file, you should have a C_lib_win directory.
 Put the C_lib_win directory in the root directory of the Eiffel Game Lib repository directory.
+* Using the "EiffelStudio command prompt" (look in the Windows "Start" menu), execute the "compile_c_library.bat" script.
 * Create a project and add the libraries you need (".ecf" file) in the project.(You can use the EIFFEL_LIBRARY environment variable to add those libraries.
 For example: $EIFFEL_LIBRARY/contrib/library/game/game_core_lib/game_core_lib.ecf .
-* Put all ".dll" files of the C_lib_win\DLL directory in the new project directory or in the C:\Windows\System32\ (or in SysWOW64 if you use a 64bits Windows).
+* Put all ".dll" files of the C_lib_win\DLL32 directory in the new project directory or in the C:\Windows\System32\ (or in SysWOW64 if you use a 64bits Windows).
 * Please note that since the libav C library does not support the Visual C compiler, the audio video library (to play movie) will not compile with Visual C compiler.
+* Please note that the effect library does not work with the Visual C compiler.
 * Please note that the library does not work on an 64 bits compiler.

 Installation on Mac OS X